Driving glasses: safety and visual comfort on the road

 -

-The difference between driving lenses and standard lenses
+Difference between driving lenses and standard lenses

 Standard lenses are designed for general daily use, without optimization for driving.
 In contrast, driving lenses: